citp/privacy-policy-historical/r/re/red/red.com.md

-The information we ask for when you order on-line is used only to completethe order, to confirm the order and to confirm shipment of the order.
-Youmay, upon placement of an order, opt to allow RED to save the informationfor a speedier checkout processthe next time.
-This information is thenstored only for the purposes of faster checkout and is not used for anyother purpose.
+The information we ask for when you order on-line is used only to complete the order, to confirm the order and to confirm shipment of the order.
+You may, upon placement of an order, opt to allow RED to save the information for a speedier checkout process the next time.
+This information is then stored only for the purposes of faster checkout and is not used for any other purpose.

 #### COOKIES